BackEndCode/BackEndCode/README.md

 - 👋 Hi, I’m @BackEndCode
 - 👀 I’m interested in developing android application and doing it with full clean code principles
-- 🌱 I’m currently learning LiveData, Named Entities, MVVM
+- 🌱 I’m currently learning Dagger2
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web apis projects
 - 📫 How to reach me ... rescue.nomi@gmail.com

 <!---